ctkjose/exc_docs/doc_server_events.md

 }
 ```

-Message handlers in your controller class are used when your controller class is loaded on request by EXC or explicitly by the user when calling `\exc\app::registerController($className, $classInstance)`.
+We use the prefix "on" to identify functions as message handlers that EXC will automatically register as a callback.
+These automatic message handlers in your controller class are used when your controller class is loaded on request or explicitly by the user when calling `\exc\app::registerController($className, $classInstance)`.

 We can also implement message handlers by registering a callback manually.
 ```php